0xor1/purity/README.md

 a method call to a **Source** it doesn't lock up the client side waiting for a direct return value from the method call.

-The princiles of how Purity works are nicely illustrated in the simple **Stopwatch** example application (links below).
+The principles of how Purity works are nicely illustrated in the simple **Stopwatch** example application (links below).
 The "Local test with Purity" demonstrates the host running in a web page, serving instances of the client side end-points to the same page. the strings that appear in the host view are